We Promote Change in Adverse Environments

 For Whom?

-Our program is designed for families with children ages 0-5 who have been affected by armed conflict, displacement, forced migration, and other adverse environments.
+Our program is designed for families with children ages 0–5 affected by armed conflict, displacement, forced migration, and other adversities.

 Learn more